Astroturfing: Parental rights movement

-Many researchers and advocacy organizations argue that the parental rights movement fits this model.
-LGBTQ+ youth, educators, and librarians are increasingly targeted as alleged threats to childhood innocence or parental authority.
-This framing, paired with viral campaigns to ban books exemplifies the disproportionate hostility characteristic of a moral panic.
-These movements echo historical precedents such as Anita Bryant's “Save Our Children” campaign in the 1970s and the failed Briggs Initiative (Proposition 6) in California, both of which mobilized panic around LGBTQ+ rights by casting queer individuals as existential threats to children.

-This moral panic framework has been invoked by organizations including the Southern Poverty Law Center, Human Rights Campaign, and numerous journalists and academics who have documented how these campaigns use emotionally charged rhetoric and identity-based scapegoating to drive school board takeovers, restrict curricula, and attack public education under the guise of "protecting children."

 State-sponsored

 An Al Jazeera TV series The Lobby documented Israel's attempt to promote more friendly, pro-Israel rhetoric to influence the attitudes of British youth, partly through influencing already established political bodies, such as the National Union of Students and the Labour Party, but also by creating new pro-Israel groups whose affiliation with the Israeli administration was kept secret.

-In 2008, an expert on Chinese affairs, Rebecca MacKinnon, estimated the Chinese government employed 280,000 people in a government-sponsored astroturfing operation to post pro-government propaganda on social media and drown out voices of dissent.
+In 2008, Chinese affairs expert Rebecca MacKinnon estimated the Chinese government employed 280,000 people in a government-sponsored astroturfing operation to post pro-government propaganda on social media and drown out voices of dissent.

 In June 2010, the United States Air Force solicited for "persona management" software that would "enable an operator to exercise a number of different online persons from the same workstation and without fear of being discovered by sophisticated adversaries.
 Personas must be able to appear to originate in nearly any part of the world and can interact through conventional online services and social media platforms..."
 The $2.6 million contract was awarded to Ntrepid for astroturfing software the military would use to spread pro-American propaganda in the Middle East, and disrupt extremist propaganda and recruitment.
 The contract is thought to have been awarded as part of a program called Operation Earnest Voice, which was first developed as a psychological warfare weapon against the online presence of groups ranged against coalition forces.